Cliveo/Cliveo.github.io/_posts/2024-11-22-welcome-to-jekyll.markdown

 This is because the nuget package needs to be packed before I can sign it, purely using post build event was not sufficient.

 # Step 2: Token to TokenCredential
-Another hurdle was the azure client libraries expect one of these classes that provide a GetToken method, but the Microsoft IManagedIdentityService interface has AcquireToken which is a string not an AccessToken object.
+Another hurdle was the azure client libraries expect one of these classes that provide a GetToken method, but the Microsoft `IManagedIdentityService` interface has `AcquireToken` which is a string not an `AccessToken` object.

 I created a class that seems to work (if there is a better way please someone tell me!)
-It simply takes the token you get from IManagedIdentityService, extends TokenCredential abstract class so you can pass it to BlobServiceClient constructor.
+It simply takes the token you get from `IManagedIdentityService`, extends `TokenCredential` abstract class so you can pass it to `BlobServiceClient` constructor.

 ![here](/assets/plugin-package/5.png)